wsepesi/lesson-solver/STRIPE_INTEGRATION_PLAN.md

 ## Executive Summary

-This document outlines the complete implementation plan for integrating Stripe payments and implementing a three-tier system for the Lesson Solver application.
+This document outlines the complete implementation plan for integrating Stripe payments and implementing a three-tier system for the Cadenza application.
 The pricing strategy is optimized for real music studios (5+ students) with semester-based usage patterns (typically 2x per year).
 The free tier serves as a demo for teachers to evaluate the software before committing to paid plans.

 ## Current Architecture Analysis